 John Lewis announces closing of eight stores

 John Lewis has announced that it is going to close eight departmental stores permanently.
 These include the stores at Heathrow Terminal 2, Croydon, London St Pancras Station, Swindon, Newbury, Tamworth, Watford, and Birmingham Bullring.
 If the ailing company continues to run these stores, it will run the risk of becoming unsustainable.
 This decision will secure the business’ future.

 With this decision, however, the business has also put the jobs of 1300 employees at risk.
 Earlier, the company’s chairman had informed around 80,000 employees that in the upcoming year, its bonus would probably be scrapped.
 Evidently, the company is struggling to survive the situation like other businesses.
 It is worse for John Lewis since the stores were already facing financial troubles before the lockdown.

 Coronavirus has changed how the world runs.
-It has changed the operating methods of the business world, as work-from-home has now become the new normal.
+It has changed the operating methods of the business world, as work-from-home or remote location has now become the new normal.
 The lockdown has discouraged people from coming together to enjoy quality time or spending on luxury and entertainment.
 London hasn’t escaped the wrath of the lockdown, which has hit all the big centres of economy in the world.